vindarel/common-lisp-course-in-videos/README.md

   - have a look at our exercise ideas
 - be demanding but don't be in a rush.

+# Index: external libraries and tools we meet on the course

+We don't only see theory, I give on hints on real-world Common Lisp here and there, included important libraries of the ecosystem.

+- UIOP (shipped in most implementations, showcased in many places)
+  - `uiop:getenv` => lecture #2
+  - `uiop:file-exists` and all => LISP BASICS, conditionals
+  - `uiop:with-collecting` => last lecture of the ITERATION chapter.
+  - `uiop:define-package` => WORKING WITH PROJECTS, last lecture.
+- for (iteration) => ITERATION, lecture "Iterating over lists an vectors"
+- Alexandria (general purpose utilities) for `hash-table-values` => ITERATION, lecture "Iterating over a hash-table"
+- do-list (iteration) => same
+- dexador (HTTP requests)
+- log4cl (logging) => MACROS, lecture "with-echo example"
+- easy-routes (web routing) => MACROS chapter, lecture "real-time evaluation with #."
+- defstar => MACROS, lecture "two example macros"
+- serapeum for `ecase-of` => MACROS, lecture "two example macros"
+- physical-quantities, measures => MACROS, lecture "Compile-time computing"
+- cl-project, cl-cookieproject => WORKING WITH PROJECTS, "How to create a new project"

+On editors:

+- Slime:
+  - "Working with projects" lecture 1
+- Lem editor for its macrostep feature => MACROS, lecture "Editor tool: macrostep"
+- Portacle => Getting started, lecture on Portacle

+Just a mention:

+- trivia (pattern matching) => LISP BASICS, lecture "Conditionals"
+- s-expression-syntax, concrete-syntax-tree, hu.dwim.walker => MACROS chapter, lecture "Lists VS AST"

+On the complementary Youtube videos:

+- str (string manipulation)
+- dexador (HTTP requests)
+- shasht (JSON)
+- `serapeum:dict`
+- easy-routes (routing)
+- Djula (HTML templates)
+- cl-project (quick project creation)

+# Example sources

+See the `chapters/` directory, we ship example code that we discuss in the videos.

 # Exercises

 See the `exercises/` directory.
 Here are ideas that you are able to do at the end of each chapter.